- About

 Overview

-Faculty-led programs range between 1-4 weeks.
+Faculty-led programs range from 1-4 weeks long.

 Eligibility

 Full-time, traditional students of any classification are eligible to participate in faculty-led programs.
-Please note, certain programs (ex.
+Please note, certain programs (e.g..
 Spring Tour) may have classification restrictions.
 Graduating seniors are eligible for summer programs if travel dates do not coincide with commencement dates.
 GPA requirements vary depending on the individual program.

 Academics

 Some faculty-led programs offer academic credit or may be part of a Morehouse course.
+Not all faculty-led programs are credit-bearing.

 Cost

-Beginning in the 2024-25 academic year, the subsidy may be used once per academic year and up to twice during a Morehouse students’ matriculation.
+Beginning in the 2025-26 academic year, the subsidy may be used once during a Morehouse student’s matriculation.
 Students are welcome to participate in additional faculty-led trips at the regular program cost.
 Program fees must be paid directly, and financial aid cannot be applied.
-We encourage students to browse the Financing Your Experience page for available scholarships.
+We encourage students to browse the "Financing Your Experience” page for available scholarships.

 -